strangeproblem/strangeproblem.github.io/thoughts.md

 ## All that matters is what you do, not who you are

-What matters is satisfying the inherent goals while obeying principles of justice.
-The inherent goals are only affected by concrete actions taken in the world, not by thoughts.
+I hope I've made the case that what really matters is satisfying your inherent goals (while obeying principles of justice).
+Your inherent goals are only affected by concrete actions taken in the world, not by thoughts.

-Therefore, I will not comment on the goodness or badness of ideologies and groups of people.
+Therefore, I will not comment on the goodness or badness of thoughts.
+I will not comment on ideologies or groups of people.
 I will only comment on the goodness and badness of actions.

 ## Who am I?